step-/gtkmenuplus/README.md

    * `launchersub=` can be nested in `submenu=` keywords.

+   * A `launchersub=` entry list is sorted alphabetically on the `Name=` property value, rather than on .desktop file names.

  * New keyword `launchersubmenu=` reads its settings from a .desktop file, and displays a sub-menu of the items that follow it in the configuration file.